smicksan/Policy_RL_24_25/README.md

   - Total: **20 policies**

 ## Preprocessing Steps
-Once the policies had been selected, with this script, was run through the destination folder of where the pdf policy documents should be downloaded to.
+Create a folder in your directory and place the burlexport.sh script in the newly created directory.
+Run the script with the desired year and weeks.
+The files in pdf will automatically be downloaded in a new sub directory for each year.
 ```bash
 ./burlexport.sh 2011 1 2
 ```